+972 52 8813112

 Blog

-Fig.1 Osiris and Isis symbols are derived from the constellations of Orion and Canis Major.
-The three-star above the boat identifies the Orion constellation.
-In the middle scene, the corresponding constellation map of Orion and Canis Major is shown.
-The rock art, on the right, shows the ibex and the dog, symbolically representing the Orion and Canis Major constellations.
+Fig.1 Osiris and Isis are symbolized by the constellations Orion and Canis Major.
+The three stars above the boat mark Orion’s belt.
+The middle scene shows the star map of Orion and Canis Major, while the rock art on the right depicts the ibex and dog representing these constellations.

 The sniffing dog scene in Negev Rock Art